Live Streaming API: 5 Things to Consider When Choosing One

 The result is customized, powerful, and streamlined systems that get the job done.
 With access to the raw commands via a live streaming API, you can code your own solutions to unique issues.
 At the same time, you can take advantage of the powerful infrastructure and features of other platforms.
 That’s the upside of developing your own systems using API calls.

 An API allows you to connect different services together in ways that the initial creators never imagined.
 Many success stories follow this trend and are iterations of products or services that failed in the past.

 Students abroad who want to study English with a qualified teacher often choose Eleutian.
 This company uses live video lessons as the primary teaching tool.
-Teachers are recorded via webcam and beamed to students around the world.
-Slides are used as supplementary material.
-Chat and forums are used for questions and feedback.

 Some broadcasters are using Facebook’s live API to stream from multiple cameras and professional-grade sources.
 Even drones can now stream live video to FB.